-5.1.1 Confidentiality Agreement
+4.1 Confidentiality agreement

-In a first phase, the parties normally enter into a confidentiality agreement (also called non-disclosure agreement), in particular to allow seller to reveal certain non-public information about the target company to the potential buyer and to protect against such information's unauthorized use.
+In the first phase, the parties normally enter into a confidentiality agreement (also called a nondisclosure agreement or NDA) to allow the seller to reveal certain non-public information about the target company to the potential buyer, and to protect against such information's unauthorised use.
+In transactions between (actual or potential) competitors, it must be ensured that no confidential and sensitive business data is exchanged without protective measures.

-5.1.2 Letter of Intent
+4.2 Letter of intent

-Once seller and buyer have agreed on the basics of a transaction, it is common in Switzerland to enter into a letter of intent to structure the deal and to agree on certain aspects of the transaction process.
+Once the seller and the buyer have agreed on the basics of a transaction, it is common in Switzerland to enter into a letter of intent to structure the deal and to agree on certain aspects of the transaction process.
 The letter of intent regularly contains the following points:

-- a) Description of the transaction and the common goal; - b) Description of the main terms and conditions; - c) Description of when and how the potential buyer may conduct a due diligence; - d) Possibly, an agreement relating to exclusivity for the potential buyer during a certain period of time; - e) Confidentiality (if not exhaustively regulated in a separate confidentiality agreement); - f) Clause identifying which provisions are binding and which are non-binding for the parties; - g) Clause regarding the assumption of costs; - h) Applicable law; and - i) Jurisdiction/Arbitration.
+- a) description of the transaction and the common goal; - b) description of the main terms and conditions; - c) description of when and how the potential buyer may conduct a due diligence; - d) possibly, an agreement relating to exclusivity for the potential buyer during a certain period of time; - e) confidentiality (if not exhaustively regulated in a separate confidentiality agreement); - f) clause identifying which provisions are binding and which are non-binding for the parties; - g) clause regarding the assumption of costs; - h) applicable law; and - i) jurisdiction/arbitration.

-Normally, points a) to c) are non-binding as they are subject to further analysis, negotiations and documentation of the parties.
+Normally, points (a) to (c) are non-binding as they are subject to further analysis, negotiations and documentation of the parties.
 The remaining points are usually binding provisions.
+In principle, a letter of intent obliges the parties to negotiate the transaction in good faith, but it does not commit the parties to the conclusion of the transaction.

-5.1.3 Lock-up (or Voting) Agreements with Major Shareholders
+4.3 Lock-up (or voting) agreements with major shareholders

-In the context of negotiated M&A transactions, lock-up or voting agreements are considered to be agreements with a shareholder of a company in which such shareholder undertakes vis-à-vis the potential buyer (i) not to sell his shares in the target company to a third party, or to sell his shares to the potential buyer under certain conditions, or (ii) to vote in favor of a certain transaction (e.g. in favor of a merger with the company of the potential buyers).
-Although quite rare, under Swiss law, potential buyers may enter into such lock-up or voting agreements with major shareholders; such agreements are valid and binding upon the parties.
+In the context of negotiated M&A transactions, lock-up or voting agreements are considered to be agreements with a shareholder of a company in which such shareholder undertakes vis-à-vis the potential buyer (1) not to sell their shares in the target company to a third party, or to sell their shares to the potential buyer under certain conditions, or (2) to vote in favour of a certain transaction (eg, in favour of a merger with the company of the potential buyers).

+Although quite rare under Swiss law, potential buyers may enter into such lock-up or voting agreements with major shareholders; such agreements are valid and binding upon the parties.
 They can even be made conditional upon the successful acquisition of the target company by the potential buyer (contrary to the context of a public takeover, where such arrangements are restricted by law in order to allow an auction process).